Community Ed and Rec

 - A maximum of 2 spectators or 2 individuals providing child supervision may attend events, depending on space capacity.
 Some facilities and spaces may limit these numbers to one or zero.
-No more than 50 people should be permitted in a space that is indoors or outdoors for spectators.

 - Avoid team huddles, handshakes, fist bumps or other unnecessary physical contacts.